Vikms95/codespot/README.md

-- Implement redirecting to the post that was being read when logged in after cliking on the Login link from the post
+- Implement redirecting to the post that was being read when logged in after cliking on the Login link from the post :if no user >
+    :save the post id to local storage (as postToRedirect) :when logged in, if there is a postToRedirect in local storage, redirect to that url :when any post is rendered, if there is a postToRedirect, delete it

+- Fix error when logging out and within the Post route

 - Implement sanitization of inputs within the backend middleware (express-validation library)